sadek69/bloh/README.md

-here my not complited 2d game over love 2d gihub desktop are shit.
+here my not complited 2d game over love 2d gihub desktop and git are shit.